 Tiered rates

-The following table and chart tracks tiered electricity rates.
-Time-of-use rates started to replace tiered rates for households and small businesses in 2005.
-Under tiered rates, customers are charged two rates for electricity: a lower rate for the electricity used up to a certain limit, and a second, higher rate for all additional use.
+The following table and chart track Tiered electricity rates since 2004.
+Under Tiered rates, customers are charged two rates for electricity: a lower rate for the electricity used up to a certain limit, and a second, higher rate for all additional use.

 The Government of Ontario introduced the Ontario Electricity Rebate, a 31.8% reduction applied to the pre-HST amount of eligible consumer’s bills.
 (Lower rebates applied from January 1, 2017 to October 31, 2019 (8%) and from 2011 through 2015 (10%)).
 The expanded rebate largely offset the price changes on the Electricity line when pricing under the Ontario Fair Hydro Plan Act, 2017 ended on October 31, 2019.
 Visit the government’s website.